Skip to main content

 Pruning

-Orchids typically put out an entirely new stem for each bloom, so removing the stem along with the flower stops the flower from pouring more energy into keeping that stem alive and allows that energy to be put toward creating a new stem for a new flower.
+Orchids typically put out an entirely new stem for each bloom, so removing the stem along with the flower stops the orchid from pouring more energy into keeping that stem alive.
+Instead, the plant redirects its energy towards creating a new stem for a new flower.

 Step 1: Orchids bloom on long stalks that grow from the base of the plant.
 When the flowers fade, the stalk may turn brown and die back.
 If this happens, use sterilized pruning shears or scissors to cut off the stalk where it grows out of the main plant.